Learn languages naturally with fresh, real content!

 A federal appeals court lets Louisiana’s Ten Commandments display law take effect due to unclear implementation details.

-A federal appeals court has allowed Louisiana’s law requiring the display of the Ten Commandments in public school classrooms to take effect, ruling it too early to determine constitutionality due to unclear implementation details like display prominence and teacher use.
+A federal appeals court has allowed Louisiana's law mandating the display of the Ten Commandments in public school classrooms to go into effect, ruling that it is too early to determine constitutionality due to unclear implementation details such as display prominence and teacher use.

-The law, signed by Governor Jeff Landry in 2024, mandates posters in all public schools and state colleges.
+The law, signed by Governor Jeff Landry in 2024, requires posters in all public schools and state colleges.

-Opponents, including the ACLU, argue it promotes religion, while supporters say it teaches historical context.
+Opponents, including the ACLU, argue that it promotes religion, while supporters claim it teaches historical context.

 Un tribunal federal de apelaciones permite que la ley de exhibición de los Diez Mandamientos de Louisiana entre en vigor debido a detalles de implementación poco claros.